Financial Services Division

 designed to make the financial information they contain more

 readily accessible and understandable to a broader audience

 than that served by traditional financial reporting.
 The PAFR has received the Award for

 Outstanding Achievement several times, and is one of only two

-counties and nine government entities in Georgia to receive
+counties and twelve government entities in Georgia to receive

 fiscal years 2005-2006 through present can be found in the

 Henry County is a member of the Association County Commissioners of Georgia (Annual membership to ACCG $7380.00) and the Atlanta Regional Commission ($210,650.00 for year ended June 30, 2013).
 Henry County does not employ or contract with any professional lobbyists.